harry-wood/rosemary/README.md

 api.find_node(123)
 ```

+## Making edits to OpenStreetMap
-Modification of data is supported too.
-According to the OSM license every modification to the data has to be done by a registered OSM user account.
-The user can be authenticated with username and password.
+Modification of data is supported too (a read/write API), but this requires authentication.
+According to the OSM license every modification to the data has to be done by a registered OSM user account (so that all contributors have agreed to the [Contributor Terms](https://wiki.osmfoundation.org/wiki/License/Contributor_Terms)).

+If you are writing a script to perform imports or other kinds of automated editing, you should also be aware of [Automated Edits code of conduct](http://wiki.openstreetmap.org/wiki/Automated_Edits_code_of_conduct).
+Please read this before starting work on a such a script.
+It includes many important things to be aware of.
+It also includes the requirement to register a separate OpenStreetMap user account for such activity.

+The OpenStreetMap user can be authenticated with username and password.
 But see yourself:

 ``` ruby
 client = Rosemary::BasicAuthClient.new('osm_user_name', 'password')